Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Introduction

-This paper proposes {\em a general framework to design ODMTS based on existing and latent demand}.
-The mode preference of a rider is expressed through a choice model that, given a route in the ODMTS, determines whether the rider adopts the ODMTS or continues to use her personal vehicle.
-At a high level, the framework is a game between the transit agency and potential riders.
-The transit agency proposes an ODMTS design and routes for potential riders.
-Riders decide whether to adopt the transit system, inducing revenues and costs to the transit agency.
-This game is embodied in a {\em bilevel optimization} model, which is solved using an exact decomposition method.
-The method uses traditional Benders optimality cuts and nogood cuts, which are strengthened by valid inequalities exploiting the network structure.
+The key contribution of this paper is to propose {\em a general framework to design an ODMTS based on both existing and latent demands}.
+The framework assumes that the mode preference of a rider is expressed through a choice model which, given a route in the ODMTS, determines whether the rider adopts the ODMTS or continues to use her personal vehicle. { The network design problem is then formulated as a {\em bilevel optimization} model which can be informally understood as follows.
+There is a subproblem associated with each trip by a rider: given a network design (i.e., a choice of bus routes to open), this subproblem chooses the route from the trip origin to the trip destination that optimizes a weighted combination of system cost and user convenience.
+The master problem chooses a network design, obtains the routes of each pair (trip,rider), and determines whether the riders take the proposed rides based in their choice models.
+The master problem optimizes an objective function that consists of several components: (1) the fixed cost of opening bus routes; (2) the cost and convenience of the trips accepted by the riders; and (3) the revenue of all adopted trips.} The {\em bilevel optimization} model is solved using an exact decomposition method: it uses traditional Benders optimality cuts and nogood cuts, which are strengthened by valid inequalities exploiting the network structure.
 The approach is validated on a real case study.
-The contributions of the paper can be summarized as follows: